Shegzimus/shegzimus/README.md

 - **[Fashion Image ETL Pipeline](https://github.com/Shegzimus/DE_Fashion_Product_Images)**: A modular pipeline for extracting, transforming, and loading 133,333 images and their respective metadata for ML use.

 ## 📫 Connect With Me
-If you find these qualities helpful, I'll be happy to discuss how I can add value to your team/project!
+If you find these qualities helpful, I'll happily discuss how I can add value to your team/project!
 - 📧 *[Email](segun.ajet@protonmail.com)*
 - 💼 *[LinkedIn](https://www.linkedin.com/in/segun-ajet/)*
 - 🦜 *[Book a brief meeting](https://calendar.app.google/zEJVh3RVoMRD3odn6)*